DSRSD Will Relocate Sewer Lift Station for Road Widening

 How the Work Might Affect Your Commute

 Most of the work will be done in and around the Murco Center parking lot.
 Any work that requires lane closures will be scheduled on Sunday through Thursday nights, starting at 9 p.m. and concluding at 6 a.m. the next day.
 At least one lane of traffic in each direction will be opened during those hours.

-For one short period (less than two weeks), westbound traffic will be detoured onto eastbound lanes during nighttime work hours.
+For one short period (less than two weeks), westbound traffic may be detoured onto eastbound lanes during nighttime work hours.
 No closures of Dublin Boulevard are expected.

 Frequently Asked Questions